 If you have land you’d like to protect, please fill out the form below and we’ll help determine your best conservation options.
 Ordinarily, we work with parcels of 45 acres or greater.
-However, we sometimes make exceptions if smaller parcels possess significant natural or scenic resources.
+However, we sometimes make exceptions for smaller parcels with significant natural or scenic value.

 Land Conservation Options with Scenic Hudson

-Scenic Hudson has worked with landowners throughout the region to protect important landscapes and provide recreational access.
+Scenic Hudson has worked with people throughout the region to protect important landscapes and increase access to open spaces.
 We may be able to work with you to develop and implement a land protection strategy tailored to your particular personal and financial needs.

-Real estate markets have their ups and downs, but over the long term, development pressures eventually find their way to rural landscapes.
-When they do, the natural features that make your property unique may well be erased—unless you take action to shape your land’s future while it’s still under your care.
+In spite of the ups and downs of the real estate market, over the long term, development pressures eventually find their way to rural landscapes.
+When they do, the natural features that make land unique may well be erased — unless you take action to shape its future while it’s still under your care.

-Whether you own a working farm, a forest or a waterfront estate, by planning ahead, you can ensure the essential features of your property are forever protected.
+Whether it’s a working farm, a forest, or a waterfront estate, you can plan ahead to ensure the land and its essential features are forever protected.

 Which Conservation Tools Are Right for You?

-A Conservation Easement, which can be donated or sold to a land trust (when funding is available), is a perpetual restriction that lets you maintain ownership and private use of all your acreage, while ensuring that your land’s important natural features are permanently protected.
-Many conservation easements also allow for limited future development.
-As a legal instrument that attaches to your property’s deed and runs with your land forever, a conservation easement ensures that future owners of your property will honor your wishes to protect the land’s natural resources and limit its development.
-Donating a conservation easement may yield substantial income and property tax benefits*, while selling an easement can generate significant capital—without selling the land you love.
+A Conservation Easement, which can be donated or sold to a land trust (when funding is available), is a perpetual restriction that lets you maintain ownership and private use of all your acreage, while ensuring that important natural features are permanently protected.
+Many conservation easements also allow limited future development.
+As a legal instrument that attaches to the property’s deed and runs with the land forever, a conservation easement ensures that future owners will honor your wishes to protect the land’s natural resources and limit its development.
+Donating a conservation easement may yield substantial income and property tax benefits*, while selling an easement can generate significant capital — without selling the land you love.

 An agricultural conservation easement is specifically tailored to to preserve their farmland for future generations.
-To address long-term affordability and access for farmers to agricultural land in our region, Scenic Hudson continues developing new, innovative tools.
-These include a Preemptive Purchase Right (PPR), which requires any future sale of the farm to be at an agricultural value.
+To address long-term affordability and access for farmers to agricultural land in the region, Scenic Hudson continues developing new, innovative tools, such as a Preemptive Purchase Right (PPR), which requires any future sale of the farm to be at an agricultural value.

-A Sale or Gift of Land for Conservation, where you sell (or donate) some or all of your property to Scenic Hudson ensures that your land’s natural resources will be forever protected.
-If you donate or sell land, you may continue to enjoy its natural beauty and use it for recreational purposes—such as hiking—while shedding the responsibility of owning, maintaining and paying property taxes on the transferred land.
+In a Sale or Gift of Land for Conservation, you sell (or donate) some or all of your property to Scenic Hudson ensuring that the land’s natural resources will be forever protected.
+If you donate or sell land, you may continue to enjoy its natural beauty and recreational uses — such as hiking — while shedding the responsibility of owning, maintaining, and paying property taxes on the transferred land.
 Donating land for conservation purposes may yield income tax benefits*.
 In some instances, selling land for conservation may be possible.